Australia

 • Timelines should be consistent across worksheets in the model

-• Formulas should be quite simple to understand it is good practice to break each formula down into steps so the end user can understand the calculations, and
+• Formulas should be quite simple to understand.
+It is good practice to break each formula down into steps so the end user can understand the calculations, and

 • Develop an output page to summarise the important information for decision making purposes.